Hashmap-Software-Agency/Pyttman/README.md

 ### A few bullet points are:

-* Bundled with client classes already written and integrated with the framework, so you can focus on building your app and have it online on Discord with 0 lines of code*.
+* Bundled with client classes already written and integrated with the framework, so you can focus on building your app and have it online on Discord with the ready-made DiscordClient.

 * Develop your app once and chat with it on muliple platforms simultaneously by using multiple Client configurations in `settings.py`.